• Deutsch

 Desktop User Agent Examples

-Desktop browser UAs are typically the most verbose.
-They clearly state the OS and browser brand.
-Here are a few examples of a desktop browser UA.
+Desktop browser UAs are typically the most verbose, clearly stating the OS and browser brand.
+A few examples:

 Chrome on Windows: